minnaing/Reel-Reviews/README.md

 ### Pushing Changes to the Repository

-This section, titled "<span style="color: red">Pushing Changes to the Repository</span>," provides instructions on how to stage, commit, and push changes to your repository.
+This section, titled "Pushing Changes to the Repository," provides instructions on how to stage, commit, and push changes to your repository.
 Make sure to replace `'main'` with the appropriate branch name if you're working on a different branch.

 To push new changes to the repository, follow these steps: